Shipping Perishable

 • Customized offshore reefer container that can cater to your various shipping requirements.

-Choosing a good offshore refrigerated container for transporting seafood could be one of the most important factors in assuring the quality of the products when they reach their location.
+Choosing a good offshore refrigerated container for transporting seafood could be one of the most important factors in assuring product quality when it reaches its location.

 MGS offers modern DNV-certified offshore catering freezers, with advanced features that ensure that your seafood is shipped under optimum conditions across Europe, Africa, Asia, the Americas and Oceania.